 - Select the country and then enter or upload zip codes.

 - Repeat for each geographic target that you want to include or exclude.

 - The selected geographic targets are displayed in the Targeting Summary panel.

 Location targets let you select geographic areas and select a radius of miles or kilometers from their center.

 GDPR opt-out/LMT/PubMatic opt-out: If a user has not provided the consent to PubMatic (opt-out ), UAS performs hyperlocal targeting after masking.For example, if a publisher has passed loc=40.730610,-73.935242, UAS will first mask the values loc=40.73,-73.93.

 You can specify by address, Decimal Degrees, or Degrees, Minutes, Seconds.

-- Click the checkbox if you want to Apply only when GPS coordinates are being sent along with an ad request.
+- Check the box if you want to Apply only when GPS coordinates are being sent along with an ad request.